-- 14.1 Statements of Governors made at Meetings of the Council of Governors shall be relevant to the matter under discussion at the material time and the decision of the Chairman of the Meeting on questions of order, relevancy, regularity and any other matters shall be observed at the Meeting. - 14.2 Save as permitted by law, at any Meeting the person presiding shall be the final authority on the interpretation of Standing Orders (on which that person should be advised by the Chief Executive).
+- Statements of Governors made at Meetings of the Council of Governors shall be relevant to the matter under discussion at the material time and the decision of the Chairman of the Meeting on questions of order, relevancy, regularity and any other matters shall be observed at the Meeting. - 44.215.2 Save as permitted by law, at any Meeting the person presiding shall be the final authority on the interpretation of Standing Orders (on which that person should be advised by the Chief Executive).

-15 Voting/Decision-Making
+4516 Voting/Decision-Making

-- 15.1 Save as otherwise provided in the Constitution and/or the 2006 Act and/or the 2012 Act, and these Standing Orders if the Chairman so determines or if a Governor requests, questions at a Meeting shall be determined by a majority of the votes of the Governors present and voting on the question. - 15.2 At the Meeting of the Council of Governors a vote shall be decided on a show of hands, the result being declared by the Chairman and recorded in the minutes.
-The entry in the minutes shall confirm the result without recording the number of proportion in favour or against the motion unless a request is made under Standing Order 15.8.
-Every Governor shall have one vote whether voting in person. - 15.3 A paper ballot may be used if a majority of the Governors present so request.
+- 15.116.1 Save as otherwise provided in the Constitution and/or the 2006, 2012 or 2022 Acts and/or the 2012 Act, and these Standing Orders if the Chairman so determines or if a Governor requests, questions at a Meeting shall be determined by a majority of the votes of the Governors present and voting on the question. - 45.216.2 At the Meeting of the Council of Governors a vote shall be decided on aby oral expression or a show of hands, the result being declared by the Chairman and recorded in the minutes.
+The entry in the minutes shall confirm the result without recording the number of proportion in favour or against the motion unless a request is made under Standing Order 15.48.
+Every Governor shall have one vote whether voting in person. - 45.316.3 A paper ballot may be used if a majority of the Governors present so request.
 If a paper ballot is used, it shall be taken at such time and place and in such a manner as the Chairman of the Meeting shall direct and the result of the ballot shall be deemed to be the resolution of the Meeting at which the ballot was demanded.
-The demand for a ballot shall not prevent the continuance of a Meeting for the transaction of any business other than the question on which a ballot has been demanded. - 15.4 If at least one-third of the Governors present so request, the voting (other than by paper ballot) on any question may be recorded to show how each Governor present voted or abstained. - 15.5 No resolution of the Council of Governors shall be passed if it is opposed by all of the Public Governors present. - 15.6 If a Governor so requests, that Governor's vote shall be recorded by name upon any vote (other than by paper ballot). - 15.7 All decisions taken in good faith at a Meeting of the Council of Governors shall be valid even if it is discovered subsequently that there was a defect in the calling of the Meeting, or the appointment of the Governors attending the Meeting.
+The demand-request for a ballot shall not prevent the continuance of a Meeting for the transaction of any business other than the question on which a ballot has been requesteddemanded.